zunstraal/J-Co-Project/jars/readme.md

 --------------------
 ## parser jar
-This subfolder contains the jars related to the J-Co parser
+This subfolder contains the jars related to the J-Co parser.
+In the documentation folder there's an example java class to instantiate and launch the parser in both of the following versions:
+ * `gecoParser2.6.05.jar`: the latest version of the parser for the J-Co language ###without#### the fuzzy extension;
+ * `gecoParser3.1.06.jar`: the latest version of the parser for the J-Co language ###with#### the fuzzy extension;